bmp713/Techbook/README.md

-# Techbook
-Site to demonstrate skills in HTML/CSS/PHP/MySQL.
-User can create accounts, upload media, and customize their profile.

 Active URL:
 45.63.53.116/brandon/index.html

+Demonstration of skills in HTML/CSS/Javascript, MySQL/PHP, and responsive design.

+User can create accounts, upload media, and customize their profile with background and profile images.

 User can create a new account or use an existing one.
 All existing accounts can be logged in using "Password" as password, and one of the following user names: "steve", "david", "michael".

-I wrote everything from scratch with no use of frameworks to learn the fundamentals of HTML, CSS, PHP, and MySQL.
+All code written from scratch with no use of frameworks in order to learn the fundamentals of HTML, CSS, Javascript, PHP, and MySQL.